rajeshecb70/one2n-sre-bootcamp/milestone-02/README.md

-## 7.Expectations
+## 6. Expectations
   - The following expectations should be met to complete this milestone.

-    API should be run using the docker image.✅
+    - API should be run using the docker image.✅

-    Dockerfile should have different stages to build and run the API.✅
+    - Dockerfile should have different stages to build and run the API.✅

-    We should be able to inject environment variables while running the docker container at runtime.✅
+    - We should be able to inject environment variables while running the docker container at runtime.✅

-    README.md should be updated with proper instructions to build the image and run the docker container.✅
+    - README.md should be updated with proper instructions to build the image and run the docker container.✅

-    Similarly appropriate make targets should be added in the Makefile.✅
+    - Similarly appropriate make targets should be added in the Makefile.✅

-    The docker image should be properly tagged using semver tagging, use of latest tag is heavily discouraged.✅
+    - The docker image should be properly tagged using semver tagging, use of latest tag is heavily discouraged.✅

-    Appropriate measures should be taken to reduce docker image size.
+    - Appropriate measures should be taken to reduce docker image size.
 We want our images to have a small size footprint.✅
       - Docker Image Size : 133MB